rewtnull/vagrant-multi-box-handler/README.md

 	vmb.sh has built in sanity checks and will exit if any of these conditions are not met.

+CONFIGURATION

+	In the normal use case, only one variable needs to be set:

+	    provider

+		Name of provider of virtual machine

+	    Default: "virtualbox"

 AUTHOR

 	Written by Marcus Hoffren